Money Saving Strategies

 - Parking requirements

-When everything seems correct, it's finally time to sign a rental agreement.
+When everything looks correct, it's finally time for you to sign a rental agreement.
 You'll probably need to submit a security deposit at time of reservation.

 During your Stay

-- Make sure you protect the property owner (and your things!) by keeping the vacation home locked up while you are away, just like you would in your own home.
+- Make sure you protect the owner (and your things!) by keeping the rental home secured when you are away, exactly like you would in your own home.

-- Please make sure to walk through the rental home one final time and check for damages.
-Whenever possible, do this walk-out inspection with the property manager present.
-If the property manager is not available, remember to take photos of the property to record its condition.
+- Once everything is out, perform a walk-through of the rental to verify no damage occurred in the course of your remain.
+When possible, do this walk-out review with the property manager present.
+If the property manager is not available, make sure to take photos of the property to record its condition.

-Hold a meeting with your traveling companions.
-Did they enjoy their stay?
-If everything was wonderful, next year's vacation planning will be quick.
-Maybe the property wasn't perfect, and you will better understand how to refine your search next time.
+Hold a debrief with your traveling companions.
+How did they like the rental?
+If everything was outstanding, next year's family vacation planning will be easy.
+Maybe the rental home was not quite right, and you'll better recognize how to improve your search for the next trip.